RMIT-BattleBots/rmit-battlebots.github.io/README.md

 ## 🤝 Contributing

-We welcome contributions from the community and club members!
+We welcome contributions from the community and members!

 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.